mondoyanez/PortfolioSite/README.md

 - Projects: Index page that has my projects in one page for the user to be able to navigate to each project from one location.
 - Light/Dark mode: Light/Dark mode that changes the theme of the page for the user to theme that they prefer to use.
-- Resume: User can view my Resume and download it as well by poping out the window that will allow them to download the resume.
+- Resume: User can view my Resume and download it as well by popping out the window that will allow them to download the resume.
 - Acknowledgements: Credits page of where all the sources for the project were acquired

 ## Documentation